Parsl/parslguts/blocks.rst

 .. warning::

-   Question: what does init_blocks mean in this context? start i blocks then immediately scale (up or down) to the needed number of blocks?
+   Question: what does init_blocks mean in this context?
+Start ``init_blocks`` blocks then immediately scale (up or down) to the needed number of blocks?

 .. index:: htex_auto_scale
            High Throughput Executor; htex_auto_scale